 Some Unified Communications platforms only scale to 500 or 2,000 users.
 If you have a lot of users or aggressive growth goals, ensure that your solution can support cost-effective scaling to more users and sites.

 Is the platform you’re considering a truly enterprise-class solution, with the case studies to back it up?
 Has your vendor successfully implemented your platform of choice at organizations that resemble your own in some way, such as size, industry, regulatory requirements, or multiple sites?

-In 2017, advanced mobility isn’t optional.
-Not only do employees now expect to be able to work from mobile devices and apps, but they also have a strong preference for using their own smartphone.
+In 2022, advanced mobility isn’t optional.
+Employees now expect to be able to work from mobile devices and apps, and they also have a strong preference for using their own smartphones.

-Selecting a UCaaS platform that includes advanced mobility, including mobile-first platforms like Broadsoft is a business requirement can drive end user productivity and satisfaction.
+Selecting a UCaaS platform that includes advanced mobility is a business requirement that can drive end-user productivity and satisfaction.

 Examples of smart mobile-first features include: